 It’s 1937.
 Jane has left her pregnant mother with a man she hates, left her father for dead in an irrigation ditch, remade herself as a man, and lied her way into a job as a newspaper copy boy.
 And everything’s getting better—until her father turns up on The Prospect’s front page in a picture that threatens to destroy her new identity.

 Copy Boy is a San Francisco noir about a girl who becomes a boy to escape a crime she may or may not have committed.
-Pre-order now.
+Order now.

 “Copy Boy is a fantastic story of a young woman's survival and re-invention, set in Northern California during the Depression.
 Blanton-Stroud's prose sings and crackles and brings us into the world of Jane with so much compassion and beauty and wisdom.
 An engaging, wonderfully original book."